aisu-programming/NTNU-Course-Queuing-Website-BackEnd/README.md

 Accordingly, this tutorial is write for Windows users.

-For Linux users, I bet you are familiar to programs, it should be easy for you to setup this project without detailed procedures.
+For Linux users, I bet you are familiar to programs.

+It should be easy for you to setup this project without detailed procedures.

 For Mac users...
 Sorry.
 XD